Toward Scalable and Valid Conditional Independence Testing with Spectral Representations: Introduction

 \section{Introduction}

 Given random variables $X$, $Y$, and $Z$, the goal of conditional independence (CI) testing is to decide between

-using an i.i.d. sample from the joint distribution $P_{X,Y,Z}$.
+using an i.i.d. sample from their joint distribution $P_{X,Y,Z}$.
 CI is a fundamental concept in statistics \cite{dawid79conditionalindependence} and machine learning \cite{scholkopf_toward_2021}, underlying causal inference \cite{Pearl2009,Spirtes2001,Imbens2015}, graphical models \cite{Lauritzen1996-ts,Koller2009-oq}, and variable selection \cite{Candes2018,huang_kernel_2022}.
-A concrete example comes from cancer genetics: distinguishing mutations that truly influence drug response from those that are merely correlated \cite{Barretina2012}.
-Here, $Y$ is the measured response of a cancer cell line to a targeted therapy, $X$ is the presence of a particular mutation, and $Z$ represents additional mutations that could affect drug response.
-A naïve association test between $X$ and $Y$ can be misleading, because many mutations co-occur or correlate through shared biological pathways, so any apparent dependence may be entirely explained by features in $Z$.
-A CI test asks whether the mutation $X$ still provides information about drug response $Y$ once we account for $Z$.

-Despite its far-ranging applications, CI testing in nonparametric settings is known to be fundamentally challenging \citet{shah_hardness_2020} established that any test controlling type I error uniformly over all conditionally independent distributions lacks power against \textit{any} alternative, helping explain why existing CI tests can fail to control type I error in practice.
+A concrete example arises in computational pathology when integrating multi-modal data $(X,Z)$ to predict patient outcomes $Y$.
+Let $X$ represent a tumor's molecular profile and $Z$ its visual (histological) features.
+Tumor phenotype is known to reflect the underlying molecular state \cite{PMID:35465400}.
+As a result, while $X$ may correlate with $Y$, this association can be redundant if the histological patterns encoded in $Z$ already capture the same biological signal.
+A CI test determines whether $X$ offers incremental predictive power for $Y$ beyond the information already contained in the image features $Z$.
+Despite its far-ranging applications, CI testing in nonparametric settings is known to be fundamentally challenging. \citet{shah_hardness_2020} established that any test controlling type I error uniformly over all conditionally independent distributions lacks power against \textit{any} alternative, helping explain why existing CI tests can fail to control type I error in practice.
 The difficulty stems from the counterintuitive fact that any conditionally dependent sample can be approximated arbitrarily well by one that is conditionally independent.\footnote{Cf. \citep[Lemmas 3.2 \& A.1]{neykov_minimax_2021}.} In other words, CI distributions are so rich that even strongly dependent data could have arisen from a CI model, unless structural assumptions are imposed on $\mXYZ$, for example that $P_{X,Y|Z=z}$ varies continuously with $z$.
 This stands in stark contrast to the unconditional case, for which there exist uniformly valid tests, even in finite samples \citep{hoeffding1948anonparametric,Berrett2019nonparametric}.